KTC96/GrooveLocator/README.md

 * Cloudinary: Employed for online storage of static files, contributing to the site's efficiency.
 * Figma: Played a key role in the project by facilitating the creation of wireframes.
 * GitHub + Git: Used for version control and code management.
-* RedKetchup Favicon Generator: Used to create various favicons for the site.
-* Canva: Used for designing the website logo.
 * WebAIM Contrast Checker: Ensured sufficient color contrast for accessibility.
-* Fontawesome: Used to incorporate a heart icon for saving events.
 * Heroku: Chosen as the hosting platform for the site.
 * WAVE: To evaluate the accessibility of the site.